taikoxyz/docs/src/content/docs/guides/using-thirdweb.md

 ---
 [Thirdweb](https://thirdweb.com/) offers a streamlined solution for deploying smart contracts to any EVM-compatible chain, including Taiko.
 By simplifying the deployment process, Thirdweb enables developers to focus on building without the hassle of managing private keys, RPC URLs, or deployment scripts.
 This guide demonstrates deploying a `Lock smart contract` on Taiko using Thirdweb, highlighting the compatibility of Ethereum contracts with Taiko.

-For a visual walkthrough, refer to our video tutorial (coming soon).
+For a visual walkthrough, refer to our [video tutorial](https://drive.google.com/file/d/1sPtzs2yWerAIS_DXwgQ5JK5wgR2Amc-S/view?usp=sharing).

 ## Set up the environment

 Before deploying a smart contract on Taiko with Thirdweb, ensure your contracts are ready in a folder or a Hardhat project.This setup can include a Hardhat project or any other structure where your contracts are organized.

-For setup details, see our [Hardhat Deployment](/guides/deploy-a-contract/using-hardhat/) guide on taiko.
+For setup details, see our [Hardhat Deployment](/guides/using-hardhat/) guide on taiko.

 :::note
 Before proceeding further, it is required for you to set up your wallet.
 For guidance on this, please refer to the section [Set up your wallet](/guides/set-up-your-wallet/).